-While there will not be many varying prices available from one Bookmaker’s to the next, the world cup odds themselves may be presented in different ways.
-With online betting there are generally three different types of betting display, and the usage will vary depending on where you are in the world.
+While there will not be many varying prices available from one Bookmaker’s to the next, the World Cup odds themselves may be presented in different ways.
 One of the most common forms of betting, especially across Europe is the decimal system.
 The United Kingdom prefers to use fractional odds, and North America will more likely than not be using Moneyline odds.
-They basically all add up to the same thing, but in order to bet properly, you will need to know how to read the betting odds for the world cup laid out before you.
+They basically all add up to the same thing, but in order to bet properly, you will need to know how to read the betting odds for the world Cup laid out before you.

 Decimal Betting Odds

 When looking at decimal odds, the number you will be reading will be the amount which, in the event of you winning, will be paid out to you.
 If, for example, you are looking at the odds of England to win the World Cup on Bet365.
-There they are listed at 8/1 (fractional), with the decimal odds being equivalent to that of the fractional odds, plus one.
-So, in decimal terms, England are 9.00 to win the World Cup.
-The odds work out the same, for if you put one hundred British Pounds on at 8/1, you would win the £800, plus your £100 stake back.
-Why decimal odds are easier to read, is because all you have to do is multiply your stake by the number you see, and not have to worry about calculating fractional returns, especially when odds starts shortening to odd figures like 5/2, 6/5 for example.
-In this example a £100 multiplied by the odds of 9.00 gets you the £900 net return, exactly the same as the fractional odds of 8.1.
-Even odds will be expressed, therefore, as 2.00
+There they are listed at 33/1 (fractional), with the decimal odds being equivalent to that of the fractional odds, plus one.
+So, in decimal terms, England are 34.00 to win the World Cup. bet £1 and you’ll get £34 returned to you, which includes the stake

 Fractional Betting Odds

-Much favoured in the world of horse racing in the UK, fractional odds will usually appear on British Bookmakers sites.
-If the chance of your team winning is less that 50/50, then it will be expressed in “against” fractional odds.
-For example, the USA are 80/1 against to win the 2010 World Cup at the moment.
-This means, that if by some miracle they did, and you had a £10 bet on it, you would stand to win your stake back, plus the amount of your stake multiplied by the odds against that event happening, which in this case would be 80.
-So £10 x 80 = £800, plus the initial £10 stake, so your return would be £810.
-In decimal odds, it would simply be stated at 81.00, which would give you the same return.
+Much favoured in the UK, fractional odds will usually appear on British Bookmakers sites.
+If the chance of your team winning is less than 50/50, then it will be expressed in “against” fractional odds.
+For example, Italy are 28/1 against to win the 2014 World Cup at the moment.
+This means, that if by some miracle they did, and you had a £10 bet on it, you would stand to win your stake back, plus the amount of your stake multiplied by the odds against that event happening.
+In this case that would be 28.
+So £10 x 28 = £280, plus the initial £10 stake, so your return would be £290.

 It’s also very interesting to see how World Cup Outright odds change during the tournament, so here you can find the odds as they were before the first kick-off.